-In 2013, the fifth Prof. H.W.
+In 2014, the sixth Prof. H.W.
 Lambers1 prize will be presented to an excellent student with two masters’ degrees.
 The prize is to be presented during the opening of the academic year.

 The target group includes any students who have already successfully completed two masters’ degrees (or doctoral).

 • The masters’ degrees must be from different disciplines.

 • The most recently completed master’s degree should have been attained from the EUR.